teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 - Poetry (^1.6.1)
 - [DirEnv](https://direnv.net/) (or another terminal secret manager).

+**🙋🏻‍♀️ Top Tip:** Read through the entire walkthrough before diving into your own implementation/code - some steps can be skipped e.g.: if you've cloned this repository.

 ## Task 1 walkthrough

 0. Create a `.gitignore` file with [this content](https://www.toptal.com/developers/gitignore/api/direnv,python,visualstudiocode,macos).